ChefZander/skyblock_zero/mods/sbz_progression/quests/Pipeworks_and_fluid_transport.md

 Now you can!

 Tubes are, well, tubes that can transport items around!
-Currently, you can't interact with them: but just have some lying around, the next and future quests utilize them.
+Currently, you can't interact with them: but just have some lying around, the next and future quests use them.

 TIP: Items in tubes will go into directions with higher tube priority.
 The default tube priority is 100.